 Many popular diets are going to say no to a lot of things, but the one thing they’re guaranteed to say yes to are vegetables.
 Vegetables are antioxidants and contain lots of fibers, vitamins, and minerals.
 It’s also hard to overeat them because they’re usually low in calories.
 Effective diets are never going to tell you to cut back on vegetables, especially the green leafy kind.

-‘To lose weight is to lose calories’ is a common premise behind diets, but this gets misused a lot by some diets.
+‘To lose weight is to lose calories’ is a common premise behind diets, but this is often misused.
 You should realize by now that the most effective diets don’t talk about limiting calories but eating the right kind of food.
 It doesn’t have to be organic or even fresh.
-Canned fish still has a significant amount of omega-3 and are far cheaper than fresh ones.
-Eating nutrient-rich foods satisfies your satiety better and thus, you end up eating less without realizing.
+Canned fish still has a significant amount of omega-3 and is cheaper than fresh ones.
+Eating nutrient-rich foods satisfies your satiety better and thus, you end up eating less without realizing it.

 3. Avoid processed foods

-It’s in processed foods that you usually find the three of the unhealthiest ingredients: trans fat, refined carbs, and added sugars.
+It’s in processed foods that you usually find three of the unhealthiest ingredients: trans fat, refined carbs, and added sugars.
 While carbohydrates and fat are essential to the body, these three have little to no nutrient content and are better left out of your system.
-Small amounts should be fine, but the problem is that most people tend to eat these in excess and unhealthy amounts.
+Small amounts should be fine, but the problem is that people tend to eat these in unhealthy amounts.

 4. Fill in the nutrient gaps

-Looking at what these diets got right is a more productive approach than just looking at its flaws.
-With this, you can better construct a healthy diet that works for you.
-You don’t actually have to stick to a diet with a title, just follow these to live a healthier lifestyle.
+Looking at what diets got right is a more productive approach than just looking at their flaws.
+You can better construct a healthier habits that work for you.
+You don’t have to stick to a diet with a title, just follow these to live a healthier lifestyle.